ng-Classic/ng-classic/aio/content/guide/upgrade-performance.md

 // Import `downgradeModule()`.
 import { downgradeModule } from '&commat;angular/upgrade/static';

-// Use it to downgrade the Angular Classicmodule to an AngularJS module. const downgradedModule = downgradeModule(MainAngularModuleFactory);
+// Use it to downgrade the Angular Classic module to an AngularJS module. const downgradedModule = downgradeModule(MainAngularModuleFactory);

 // Use the downgraded module as a dependency to the main AngularJS module.